ArtisticPhoenix/eJinn/README.md

  message           |  string  |   ignored   | Not Aplicable to this entity type extends           |  string  |   ignored   | Not Aplicable to this entity type impliments        |  array   |   ignored   | Not Aplicable to this entity type

+### Pre-Reading ###
+Pre-Reading is defined as the act of opening a configuration file and translating it into the array structure given above.
+The __eJinn__ parser class only understands _PHP_ array structure above.
+By seperating this out into it's own unique step, __eJinn__ can use virtual any configuration file type possible.

+### Parsing ###
+Parsing is defined as the act of taking the _PHP_ configuration array and proccessing it.
+The main job of this step is to flatten out the ineritance tree, and assign all relevent values to either an exception or interface entity.
+During this step we also check the configuration for various errors.

+### Compiling ###
+Compiling is defined as the act of creating the actual _PHP_ class files for the entities found in the configuration file.

+### Locking ###
+Locking is defined as the act of creating a _eJinn.lock_ file, which prevents mulitple processes from running the parser/compiler at the same time.
+This file will be deleted when the compiling process completes.

+### Caching ###
+Caching is defined as the act of creating a _eJinn.cache_ file, this file stores a reference to previously compiled entities.
+This is done so the next time the compiler is ran it can skip creating some of the _PHP_ class files for entities that have not changed.
+You can delete the _.cache_ file to force _eJinn_ to recompile all entites.

 ### Exception Considerations ###